What you get and what makes us different to our competitors

 New feature: Signing completion certificate.

-An electronic signature is typically deemed sufficiently reliable if:
+An electronic signature is sufficiently reliable if: